FlorisHendriks/HTTP_provisioning/README.md

 "C:\Program Files\WireGuard\wireguard.exe" /installtunnelservice C:\wg0.conf
 ### Wireguard for macOS
+It isn't possible to start a WireGuard tunnel on boot with the WireGuard macOS app.
+It is however possible to do this with wg-quick which can be installed along with the wireguard-tools package.
+1. Install wireguard-tools which can be installed using either [Homebrew](https://brew.sh/) or [Macports](https://www.macports.org/install.php).
+2. Get VPN configuration file to the device
+3. Put a plist file in /Library/LaunchDaemons/ (which can be found in the Github repository)

 ### OpenVPN for Windows
 1. [Download OpenVPN Community edition](https://openvpn.net/community-downloads/).
 When installing the msi, we need to make sure that we also install the OpenVPN tunnel manager service, this is by default not enabled.